maxwood1/USDA-Data-Mine/README.md

 **PLOT_POP_STRATUM_ASSGN** - list of all EVALID's and all plots

+**PLOT** - has all the plots variables

+CN column in this table is the same as PLT_CN column in previous table

 LEFT JOIN - the 'join' function is used to combine data from two tables based on a column with matching values.
 For example, if you have a table with customer information and another with order information, you can join using a common column like customer id.
 However, this type of join only keeps rows that are present in both tables; in our case, only rows with common ids will remain.
 A 'left join' overcomes this by keeping all the rows in the first (left) table.

 ## Motivation